ayust/alpha-guide/content/upgrading-ships/gallente/tristan.md

 [drone support skills](/training/combat/#drone-combat-skills).
 {{% /notice %}}

-The improved fit replaces the weapon rig with a `Small Anti-Explosive Pump I`, to patch the weak spot in its armor's resistance profile, and two `Small Auxiliary Nano Pump I`, to improve the effectiveness and efficiency of its armor repairer.
+The improved fit replaces the weapon rig with a `Small Explosive Armor Reinforcer I`, to patch the weak spot in its armor's resistance profile, and two `Small Auxiliary Nano Pump I`, to improve the effectiveness and efficiency of its armor repairer.